addaclic/SimpleBashUtils_Cat/README.md

 ## Hello everyone!

 This page contains the project from which I started learning programming.
+It is still supported by Me, since the code is constantly being rewritten.
+Based on it, I apply new knowledge acquired during the learning process.

 This project considering two main bash utilities: \
 **cat** and **grep**.